 Boston Children’s Museum is a fun place you can easily spend 3 or more hours here.
 There’s a whole room for bubbles, and the energy area was a big hit.
-This museum is recommend for 6 and under but older kids will be entertained as well. ~AffordableFamilyTravel.com
+This museum is recommended for 6 and under but older kids will be entertained as well. ~AffordableFamilyTravel.com

 Museum of Science with the ASTC Passport

 1 Science Park, Boston, MA 02114 (617) 723-2500 www.mos.org F: Up to four people depending on the level of membership.
-One of the people must be named on membership card.
+One of the people must be named on the membership card.
 Children under 3 are always free.
 Exhibit halls admission only; no other discounts apply.

 21 Edwards Street, Springfield, MA 01103 (800) 625-7738 www.springfieldmuseums.org F: Two adults and two children under 18.
 Free general admission only; does not include special exhibit or planetarium fees